 How to Recall an Email in Outlook Using the Built-in Recall Feature

-To recall an email in Outlook, find it in “Sent Items” in your email account, and click “File.”
-Select “Info” on the blue column, then click “Resend or Recall,” > “Recall This Message.”
-Make sure “Tell me if recall succeeds or fails for each recipient” is selected (this will send you a message telling you whether the recall worked or not), then click “Delete unread copies of this message.”
-If you’d rather edit the message and resend it when Outlook recalls the old version, click “Delete unread copies and replace with a new message” instead.
+- Make sure “Tell me if recall succeeds or fails for each recipient” is selected, then click “Delete unread copies of this message” (If you would rather edit the message and resend it when Outlook recalls the old version, click “Delete unread copies and replace with new message” instead)

-Recall only works on unopened messages in standard Outlook (not the web app) if the message hasn’t been opened, and both people are part of the same Microsoft Exchange server.
+Recall only works on unopened messages in the Outlook desktop app if the message hasn’t been opened, and both people are part of the same Microsoft Exchange server.
 Even then, the recipient can easily disable the feature if they want to.
 If they go to Options > Mail, and uncheck “Automatically process meeting requests and responses to meeting requests and polls” under the Tracking area, they’ll be able to beat the recall by looking at the original message first.
 Unless everyone you email with uses Outlook and sets it up in the same way, the function is all but worthless.

-Fortunately, with Virtru Pro, you don’t have to rely on Outlook’s native recall feature if you want a little extra protection against sending an “oops” email.
-Unlike Outlook’s native recall feature, Virtru Pro does not require your recipient to have anything enabled in order for you to take back an email.
+Fortunately, with Virtru Data Protection, you don’t have to rely on Outlook’s native recall feature if you want a little extra protection.
+Virtru does not require your recipient to have anything enabled in order for you to take back an email.

-Using Virtru Pro with MS Outlook, you’ll be able to revoke the message at any time — even after it has been read.
+Using Virtru with Microsoft Outlook, you’ll be able to revoke the message at any time — even after it has been read.
 It won’t matter what server the message is on, what mail client they use, or how much time has passed.
 Virtru also makes it easy to re-authorize the message, if you change your mind.
-Click the the blue eye icon above the email, and the recipient will be able to read the email again.
-And that’s only the beginning.
-See Virtru Pro for Outlook in action here:
+Click the blue eye icon above the email, and the recipient will be able to read the email again.

-Don’t Just Recall Email – Take Complete Control of Your Inbox
+Don’t Just Recall an Outlook Email – Take Complete Control of Your Data

 Have a message that you don’t want to leave sitting around forever?
 Use Virtru to set an expiration date, after which the recipient won’t be able to read the message.
 And, of course, Virtru uses email encryption to protect email, ensuring that only the people you send them to can see them.
 Whether you’re an attorney protecting your client or a regular citizen who values privacy, it just makes sense.